michelesr/thesis/notes/index.md

   - how to improve beFair products
   - how is organized the document

-2) Improve develop and quality of software
+2) Improve development and quality of software
   - agile software development
   - quality of software
-  - continuos integration
+  - continuous integration
   - the evolution of the software architecture

 3) Overview of the different types of automated tests: